-Program Code: AA.ENG
+Program Code: AS.ENG

-Department: English • Phone: 570-740-0501
+Department: English • Phone: 570-740-0501 Program of Studies Leading to the A.S.
+Degree

 This program fosters a strong foundation of basic writing skills, with an understanding of the writing process as critical thinking in composition and rhetorical strategies.
 Students will have multiple opportunities to read, write, and research aspects of written and oral communication.
 Through literary readings, both fiction and non-fiction, students will demonstrate their skills in critical analysis, interpretation, evaluation, and an appreciation of the creative process.
 Students who successfully complete the AA degree in English by attaining a minimum 3.0 grade point average will be prepared to transfer to a four-year institution.